Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Enter the appropriate contra account.

   - Reference1
-Enter an appropriate reference 1 value.
+Enter an appropriate reference value.

   - Reference2
-Enter an appropriate reference 2 value.
+Enter an appropriate reference value.

   - Bookings text
-Enter an appropriate booking text 2 value.
+Enter an appropriate booking text.

   - Date
 Click the drop-down list to select the applicable search criteria: